ticky/macos-services/Readme.md

 Shows an alert telling you how many characters were in the selected text.

+### Insert Computer Name

+Inserts the full name of the computer (as set in the Sharing preference pane) as text.

+### Insert Hostname

+Inserts the computer's network host name as text.

 ### Insert Unix Timestamp

 Inserts the current Unix time as text.